 "Provider Requests to Remove an Enrollee from PCP Panel" is when providers need to make a reasonable effort to establish and maintain a satisfactory relationship with enrollees and if such a relationship cannot be established or a breakdown occurs, the PCP has the right to request termination of the relationship by withdrawing as the enrollee's PCP.
-Such a request needs to be communicated to your Provider Relations representative.
+Such a request needs to be communicated to your Provider Operations representative.
 Each case will be evaluated individually to ascertain if a change in PCP is an option.
-After ample notification by the provider, if the enrollee fails to correct the situation the PCP should notify by certified mail the enrollee and Provider Relations Department of the request to terminate his/her relationship with the enrollee as the PCP.
+If the enrollee and PCP are not able to negotiate a solution and establish a therapeutic relationship that leads to an effective plan of care, the PCP should notify by certified mail the enrollee and Provider Operations Department of the request to terminate his/her relationship with the enrollee as their PCP.
 The PCP is expected to continue providing care until the effective date of the change, which generally is the first day of the next month otherwise, it is the month following if the request is late in the month.
-The PCP should instruct the enrollee to seek assistance from the CCP Enrollee Services Department at 1-866-899-4828.
+The PCP should instruct the enrollee to seek assistance from the CCP Member Services Department at 1-866-899-4828.